danielbloy/pico-interactive/docs/index.md

 allowing for one sound board to use one input and a second sound board to use the second input.

 The OLED display will have an optional screen per framework module (buzzer, button, Network, UART, ultrasonic, debug) as well as an off/blank screen.
 The default screen will be configurable.

 The ultrasonic sensor will be able to return the last distance calculated.
 It can also be configured to trigger an event when a set distance is broken.
 The number of distance events will be configurable as are the event callbacks.

+## Using the pico-interactive library

+TODO: Properly flesh this out, explaining the contents of each file.

+### Setup on a CircuitPython device

+Copy the framework directory onto the CircuitPython device.

+### Examples

+See `tests/on_device` for examples.

+### Configuration

+Settings that are designed to be changed to configure behaviour will be found in `config.toml` and `config.py`.
+Each device can have different settings.
+The settings in `control.py` are not expected to change within the same type of microcontroller (but may have to change across microcontroller types).